benh7702/benh7702.github.io/content/articles/RON.md

 RON leads in all but one demographic captured by this snap poll, with over 50% support across these categories.
 The highest proportion of RON votes comes from senior sophister (fourth year) students, with 72.7% of that cohort indicating they would give RON their first preference.
 Arts, Humanities and Social Sciences students follow with 58% intending to vote RON, as do 57.8% of students who have previously held a position in TCDSU.

 If these results were borne out, it would mark the first time in TCDSU history that a RON outcome is returned in a contested sabbatical officership election.
-The only RON result in recent memory occurred in the uncontested race for University Times editor in 2022.
+The only RON result in recent memory occurred in the uncontested race for University Times Editor in 2022.

 In last week’s larger opinion poll, RON had 19.82% of the vote – a figure that was at the time the largest RON vote ever recorded in a contested race in Trinity News polling.
 After responses that came in before the launch of the RON campaign were excluded, Trinity News’ analysis showed that 30% of students who decided their preferences later in the week gave RON their first preference.